 The title of this post is based on an earlier post on the big overlap of food and medicine in traditional Chinese medicine (TCM).
-Foods and beverages with cosmetic properties have become so popular in China, that a phrase zhang shi tong yuan ‘cosmetics food same source’ has been coined on the existing concept of yao shi tong yuan ‘medicine food same source’.
+Foods and beverages with cosmetic properties have become so popular in China, that a phrase zhuang shi tong yuan ‘cosmetics food same source’ has been coined on the existing concept of yao shi tong yuan ‘medicine food same source’.
+It is becoming a lucrative market.
+It reached RMB 23.8 billion in 2022, and is expected to exceed RMB 25.57 billion in 2025, with a compound growth rate of 3.8%.

 This is by itself not a typically Chinese trend, but as soon as it landed in China, TCM became an influential factor.
 Red dates or goji berries nourish qi and blood, moisturise and the complexion.
 Mung beans and white fungus detoxify the intestines and have an anti-aging effect.
 Black sesame seeds keep your hair black.
 That wouldn’t work for me, but it would for most Chinese.
 These thousands of years old health preservation concepts are now being implemented by Chinese consumers in their daily diets.
 Many companies have started cashing in to this, adding TCM ingredients to foods and drinks.
 This post introduces a new products in this category recently launched in China that can be regarded a trend-setting product.